doingandlearning/node-ts-nov-23/Syllabus/Outline.md

 - Evolution of Async in Node
 - Node.js Module System

-# Day 2: Refactor API to use a Node framework
+# Day 2: Refactor API to use a Node framework (Express)

 - Debugging with Node
 - Node.js testing